jmcaldas/bolidosGUI/README.md

 For locations with high light pollution, where clouds appear bright in the nightsky, it also implements a tunable cloud detection algorithm.
 The user can choose a cloud fraction threshold to avoid recordings of events related to cloud displacement.

 Finally, the user may enter an FTP server to send the recorded events of a night, during the day after.

+The source code can be used to compile in MATLAB to any desired OS.
+The installer contained in this repo is for Windows 10 64 bit only.